albrzykowski/dizzydazzle/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/albrzykowski/dizzydazzle)
 ![Lint](https://img.shields.io/badge/linting-ruff-blue)

-**dizzydazzle** is a Python library for batch image editing using generative AI models guided by natural language prompts.
+DizzyDazzle is a superlight  Python library for batch image editing using generative AI models guided by natural language prompts.
 It allows you to transform images (e.g. apply effects like fog, pixelation, color reduction) via a simple CLI.
+The library can also be used for image augmentation in data preprocessing pipelines, enabling synthetic variation with realistic edits.

 ---